The Mysterious Sisters

 "It's a great job!
 The staff meals are delicious, and we still have time to dive into the dungeon too."

 "I'd be grateful if you could keep employing us for a while longer.
-There are various rare magic tools to be found, and as an alchemist, I'm very interested.
-You got the register and massage chair from here too, right?"
+There seem to be various rare magic tools to be found, and as an alchemist, I'm very interested.
+The register and the massage chair were obtained here too, right?"

 "Yeah.
-I'll keep you employed for now, but if you'd like, would you want to officially settle down and take permanent positions here?
+I'll keep you employed for a while longer then.
+If you're interested, would you want to officially settle down here?
 Young female adventurers are rare, and the village would welcome you."

 Currently, the male-to-female ratio in Golen Village is about seven to three.
-That's including our inn.
+Including our inn.

 Adventurers are mostly men to begin with.
-Some have migrated from Tsuia with their wives, but as Village Chief, I suppose I need to help the villagers find marriage partners?
+Some have migrated from Tsuia with their wives, but as Village Chief, I suppose I need to help the villagers find marriage partners or something?

 "That sounds good too.
 The food here is delicious.
 What do you think, Nayuta?"